 - Pork or chicken fillet - 1 egg - 1/2 cup breadcrumbs - Béchamel sauce - Parmesan cheese

 1. Take the piece of flattened pork or chicken fillet, beat the eggs.
-2. Dip fillet into the egg and then the breadcrumbs to coat, then deep fry, brown fillet on both sides.
+2. Dip fillet into the egg and then the breadcrumbs to coat, then deep fry on both sides.
 3. Add béchamel sauce and parmesan cheese and place under the grill.

 Note: The recommendations above are from locals obtained on facebook.
 Love Middlesbrough cannot take responsibility for your experience if you choose to eat a parmo in any of the locations.
 With the recipes above you can also try making your own!